If you know how to use it, big data could be the key to even a small business's success.

 By combining internal and external data, it is possible to validate decisions.
 Even if your company is too small to create a relevant inflow of data, you can use freely available databases with information from the same industry or from governmental institutions.
 Just having data is not enough; it needs to be in an easy-to-use format, like a dashboard.

 Use the reports you generate to set new performance metrics.
-Give people access to data and reports, and even use gamification techniques to motivate them to reach their goals.
+Give people access to data and reports, and use gamification techniques to motivate them to reach their goals.

 Most companies regularly waste their employees' time on repetitive tasks and could benefit from simplification by automation.
 A mixed team of project managers and data scientists could identify the parts that should be performed by machines instead of humans.